ysyk2021/the-power-of-self-awareness-in-workplace-stress-reduction/src/chapter-5-3.md

-Chapter 5: The Benefits of Mindfulness-Based Stress Reduction
+The Benefits of Mindfulness-Based Stress Reduction
 =============================================================

 In this chapter, we will explore the numerous benefits of practicing mindfulness-based stress reduction (MBSR) in the workplace.
 MBSR techniques have been widely recognized for their effectiveness in reducing stress, improving well-being, and enhancing overall performance.